Posted on October 25, 2021 by admin

-Christmas Cocoa Cookies are German Christmas cookies and are very easy to make.
+Christmas Cocoa Cookies are traditional so called “Ausstechplätzchen” (you make a short crust dough and cut out the cookies) that are very easy to make.
 Germany is famous for its Christmas cookies.
-It is a German tradition to bake before Christmas and serve the cookies on December 24 which is in Germany the “Heilig Abend”.
+It is a German tradition to bake before Christmas and serve the cookies on December 24 which is in Germany the “Heilige Abend” (the holy night).
 That’s the evening when the “Christkind” brings the gifts for everybody.
+And of course all cookies are nicely placed on a plate together with marzipan potatoes and more.
 Happy Baking!

 125 g butter